 Spacious dining kitchen with electric hob and cooker, large fridge/freezer, dishwasher, microwave and washing machine.
 There is a dining table with seating for six.

 Sitting room with generous seating set around a large wood burning stove, TV with Freeview and DVD player and Hi-Fi system.
-A sofa bed can provide additional sleeping accommodation if required - this must be specified at the time of booking.
 French doors lead out the the rear patio and garden area.

 Bathroom with large shower unit, double basin, heated towel rail and WC.